 But what exactly is due diligence and how can you take steps to mitigate risk when investing in a new company?

-In simple terms, due diligence is investigating into a potential investment to confirm facts.
-With facts, you can make informed choices, and informed choices increase your chances of securing a favorable outcome in the future.
+In really simple terms, due diligence is looking into a potential investment to confirm facts.
+With facts you can make informed choices.
+And informed choices increase your chances of securing a favorable outcome in the future.

-3. Company Financials: Undeniably, one of the most crucial elements of any investment is the strength of a company’s finances.
+- Company Financials: Undeniably one of the most crucial elements of any investment is the strength of a company’s financials.
 The due diligence process should include very close scrutiny of the new venture’s balance sheet, profit and loss (income statement), and cash flow statement.
 If the company isn’t operational yet, look closely at the projected forecasts to see whether they are likely to reach profitability in the medium-term.

-4. Competitors: Once you have a good grasp of the company’s financials, it's time to size up the industries and sectors it operates in.
+- Competitors: Once you have a good grasp of the company’s financials, it's time to size up the industries and sectors it operates in.
 A good rule of thumb is to look at two or three peers to size up the competition.
 Ultimately, every company is defined by whom it competes with.
-By assessing the competition, you can determine whether this new venture really does have a unique selling point.
+And by assessing the competition you can determine whether this new venture really does have a unique selling point.

-5. Legal Issues: By understanding the company’s finances, competitors, and the market at large, you have the foundation to make an investment decision.
-The final piece in the jigsaw puzzle, is to evaluate all the risks associated with the business.
+Legal Issues: By understanding the company’s finances, competitors and the market at large, you have the foundations to make an investment decision.
+The final piece in the jigsaw is to evaluate all the risks associated with the business.
 For example, are there any outstanding legal or regulatory issues?
-Are there any pending patents or licenses that haven’t been approved yet?
-By looking at the legal and regulatory risks holistically, you will be in a great position to make an informed decision.
+Are there any public relations concerns you need to be aware of?
+By looking at the legal and reputational risks holistically, you will be in a great position to make an informed decision.